Wasm plugin

 /*

-sdk.ActionAbort() Stop the current plugin and stop the iteration
+sdk.ActionAbort() Stop current plugin and stop iteration

 sdk.HttpActionAbortWithResult()